Mercedosaurus Rex at Indianapolic Park

 So what had happened to Team Penske that they failed to qualify at Indianapolis?

-The basic problem with the Penske PC24 at Indy has been reported as the car being unstable in the turns and understeering badly in the middle of the turns.
+The basic problem with the Penske PC24 at Indy has been reported as the car being unstable while cornering, and understeering badly in the middle of the turns.
 Drivers Unser Jr and Fittipaldi had to lift the throttle in the first and third turns.
 Even more of a surprise was that last year's winning chassis, the PC23, one of which was driven that year by Stefan Johansson, was also way too slow.

-The major difference between Johansson's car and the ones run by Team Penske in '94 was that Johansson used the IC108 engine.
+The major difference between Johansson's car car in ‘95 and the ones run by Team Penske in '94 was that Johansson used the IC108 engine.
 Unser, Fittipaldi and Tracy ran the PC23s with the 500I pushrod engine in '94.

 The Goodyear tyre test in April at Indianapolis had been problematic but these were credited to high winds and experiments with a low rear wing.
 Once a regular wing position was tried again Unser and Fittipaldi went over 227mph, an indication that things seemed to be good enough for the upcoming month of May.